The metadata service can be used by a tool like cloud-init or cloud-config to bootstrap the server during the first boot.

-Some examples of things which can be managed:
+Some examples of things that can be managed:

 - Creation of user accounts